Actindo-AG/Documentation/POS/Operation/06_ManageOrderProcess.md

 ## Check the payment <!---Tab gibt es bei  mir nicht--->

-Check the current status of the booking and its payment.
+Check the current status of the posting and its payment.

 #### Prerequisites